Recommended vaccination schedule for cats

 not necessary if kitten had first injection at 8 weeks and second injection at 12 weeks

-Age of the animal between 6 months and 1 year (Primary vaccination booster)
+6 months to 1 year after primary vaccination (Primary vaccination booster)

-Feline panleukopenia = Typhus (T) = Feline parvovirus (P or FPV)
+Feline panleukopenia = Feline parvovirus (P or FPV)

-Calicivirosis (C or FCV) = one of the valences forming part of Coryza
+Calicivirosis (C or FCV) = part of the cat flu complex

-Feline rhinotracheitis (R) = Feline herpes virus (FVH) = one of the valences forming part of Coryza
+Feline rhinotracheitis (R) = Feline herpes virus (FVH) = part of the cat flu complex

 Leukosis (FelV) mainly for cats that go outside